Board of Trustees and Staff

 Executive Director

-Donovan Jones joined CGMC this season as Executive Director.
+Donovan Jones is proud to serve as CGMC’s Executive Director.
 In his role, he is responsible for the administrative and professional support of CGMC.
 He brings over 15 years of experience in government and non-profit leadership to CGMC and has a true passion for the LGBTQ+ choral movement.
 Donovan is an advocate for diversity and he centers his work around the pillars of inclusion, equity and access.
-He is a singing member of CGMC and Illuminati this season, and has previously sung with both the New York City Gay Men’s Chorus and the Philadelphia Gay Men’s Chorus.
+He has been a singing member of CGMC and Illuminati, and has previously sun with both the New York City Gay Men’s Chorus and the Philadelphia Gay Men’s Chorus.

 CGMC Choral Conducting Intern Program